sdeck51/jekyll-now/_posts/2017-4-5-LargeClassificationTransferLearning.md

 # Downloading Inception v3

-The first thing we need to do is get access a large, pretrained CNN model.
-There are various models available online, and for this tutorial I'll demonstrate how to access the Inception V3 model from Google.
+The first thing we need to do is gain access to a large, pretrained CNN model.
+There are various models available online and, for this tutorial, I’ll demonstrate how to access the Inception V3 model from Google.
 Google makes it fairly easy to download and use their model.
-If you wish to manually access it you can simply go [here](http://download.tensorflow.org/models/image/imagenet/inception-2015-12-05.tgz).
-Otherwise there is various code for downloading(as well as extracting) tar zipped files.
+If you wish to manually access it, you can simply download it [here](http://download.tensorflow.org/models/image/imagenet/inception-2015-12-05.tgz).
+Otherwise, there is code for downloading and extracting tar zipped files.

 {% highlight python %}
 def download(url, directory):